 Day trading attracts traders looking for rapid compounding of returns.
-Assume a trader risks 0.5 percent of her capital on each trade.
-If she loses, she'll lose 0.5 percent, but if she wins she'll make 1 percent (2:1 reward-to-risk ratio).
+Assume a trader risks 0.5% of their capital on each trade.
+If they lose, they'll lose 0.5%, but if they win they'll make 1% (2:1 reward-to-risk ratio).

-Also, assume she wins 50 percent of her trades.
-If she makes six trades per day, on average, she will be adding about 1.5 percent to her account balance each day, less trading fees.
-Making even 1 percent a day would grow a trading account by more than 200 percent over the course of the year, uncompounded.
+Also, assume they win 50% of their trades.
+If they make six trades per day, on average, they will be adding about 1.5% to their account balance each day, less trading fees.
+Making even 1% a day would grow a trading account by more than 200% over the course of the year, uncompounded.

 Swing trading accumulates gains and losses more slowly than day trading, but you can still have certain swing trades that quickly result in big gains or losses.
-Assume a swing trader uses the same risk management rule and risks 0.5 percent of his capital on each trade with a goal of trying to make 1 percent to 2 percent on his winning trades.
+Assume a swing trader uses the same risk management rule and risks 0.5% of their capital on each trade with a goal of trying to make 1% to 2% on their winning trades.

-Assume he earns 1.5 percent on average for winning trades, losing 0.5 percent on losing trades.
-He makes six trades per month and wins 50 percent of those trades.
-In a typical month, the swing trader could make 3 percent on his account balance, less fees.
-Over the course of the year, that comes out to about 36 percent, which sounds good but offers less potential than a day trader's possible earnings.
+Assume they earn 1.5% on average for winning trades, losing 0.5% on losing trades.
+They make six trades per month and win 50% of those trades.
+In a typical month, the swing trader could make 3% on their account balance, less fees.
+Over the course of the year, that comes out to about 36%, which sounds good but offers less potential than a day trader's possible earnings.